arsatapathy/arsatapathy/README.md

 - I am a backend developer 👨🏻‍💻 with decent Java and RPGLE hands-on experience
 - Looking to collaborate 👯 with other developers and contribute towards open source projects
-- [Ask me][askme] 💬 anything about backend/enterprise application development and I will try my best to answer
+- [Ask me][askme] 💬 anything about backend/enterprise application development, and I will try my best to answer

 <br/>